-A full set of digital gauge shapes is available at design time in the gauge Preset Manager.
+A full set of digital gauge shapes is available at design time in a gauge’s Preset Manager.

-You can create a Digital Gauge control either at design time within Visual Studio or programmatically at runtime.
-The following examples demonstrate how it can be done:
+You can create a Digital Gauge control at design time within Visual Studio or programmatically at runtime.
+The following example demonstrates how to do this.

 Digital Gauge Elements

-The following image demonstrates main Digital Gauge elements.
+The following image illustrates the main Digital Gauge elements.

-Symbols Panel is a container that looks and behaves like a real LED device.
+The Symbols Panel is a container that looks and behaves like an actual LED device.
 It hosts one or more symbols to display either characters or digits.

-The following options affect how the gauge’s contents are displayed:
+The following options affect how gauge contents are displayed: